Learn - Categories

 - Sharing: who can edit categories on a shared budget.

-- History and Undo: what survives when you delete a category, and the conflict-resolution flow when two people edit at once.
+- History and Undo: what survives when you delete a category, and why undo stops working on the rows it touched.

-- Concepts: the short definitions of item, event, transaction, category, and account.
+- Concepts: short definitions of flow, event, transaction, category, and account.